wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/upgrading-cordapps.md

 * Ensure that all versions of the existing flow have finished running and there are no pending `SchedulableFlows` on any of the nodes on the business network.
 This can be done by *draining the node* (see below).
 * Shut down the node.
-* Replace the existing CorDapp JAR with the CorDapp JAR containing the new flow.
+* Replace the existing CorDapp `.jar` with the CorDapp `.jar` containing the new flow.
 * Start the node.

 If you shut down all nodes and upgrade them all at the same time, any incompatible change can be made.